Sutter Creek – Historic Sites & Tours

 Knight Foundry is nationally recognized as a National Historic Mechanical Engineering Landmark and a California Registered Historical Landmark.
 The Foundry is listed on the National Register of Historic Places and was named by the National Trust for Historic Preservation as one of America’s eleven most endangered historic places.

-2nd Saturday Guided Tours at Sutter Creek’s Historic Knight Foundry
+2nd Saturday Self-Guided Tours at Sutter Creek’s Historic Knight Foundry

 Knight Foundry in Sutter Creek is America’s last water-powered foundry and machine shop and a premier relic of Mother Lode gold mining history.
-Join us for one of our Guided Tours on the second Saturday of every month.
+Join us for a Self-Guided Tour on the second Saturday of every month.
 No reservations needed.

 Private Tours can be scheduled: 10.00 per person, minimum 100.00